Holidays

 8 KM

-Waking up in the jewel of the Kiso Valley, you will have time to explore the ancient streets of Tsumago, and soak up the town's Edo period ambience, before beginning today's walk on the Nakasendo Way.
-Walking through the quaint car-free streets it is hard to believe you were in the hustle and bustle of futuristic Tokyo just 24hours earlier.
-Leaving Tsumago you continue along the Nakasendo Way, to further enjoy the Kiso Valley as you make your way past tea fields and farms, to nearby Nagiso.
+Waking up in the jewel of the Kiso Valley, you will have time to explore the ancient streets of Tsumago and soak up the town's Edo period ambiance, before beginning today's walk on the Nakasendo Way.
+Walking through the quaint car-free streets, it is hard to believe that you were in the hustle and bustle of futuristic Tokyo just 24 hours earlier.
+Leaving Tsumago, you continue along the Nakasendo Way to further enjoy the Kiso Valley as you make your way past tea fields and farms, to nearby Nagiso.
 From here, you will take an enjoyable train journey through the countryside to Yabuhara, where you will once again step out onto the Nakasendo Way.
-This part of the way will take you over one of the highest points of the trail as you walk over the Torii Pass at 1,200m high.
-Passing through larch forests, little mountain shrines and old teahouses you will descend to Narai, accompanied by wonderful views over the well-preserved postal town.
-Narai is often referred to as 'Narai of a thousand houses' as it was once the wealthiest town on the Nakasendo Way and marks the halfway point between Kyoto and Edo (Tokyo).
-In the heart of the town you will find a 1km road lined with beautifully preserved wooden buildings complete with traditional renji-goshi lattice work.
-Take time to enjoy this photogenic street and perhaps visit one of the former merchant residences, which are now open to the public, before you travel to Matsumoto area for a ryokan stay and a dinner of local specialties.
+This part of the Way will take you over one of the highest points of the trail as you walk over the Torii Pass situated 1,200m above sea level.
+Walking through larch forests, passing little mountain shrines and old teahouses, you will descend to Narai accompanied by wonderful views over this well-preserved postal town.
+Narai is often referred to as 'Narai of a Thousand Houses' as it was once the wealthiest town on the Nakasendo Way and marks the halfway point between Kyoto and Edo (Tokyo).
+In the heart of the town, you will find a 1-km road lined with beautifully preserved wooden buildings complete with traditional renji-goshi lattice work.
+Take time to enjoy this photogenic street and perhaps visit one of the former merchant residences, that are now open to the public, before you travel to the Matsumoto area for a ryokan stay and a dinner of local specialties.

 Accommodation